-All printed, audio/visual and online products must contain an Acknowledgment Statement formally recognizing the Board's financial support.
+All printed, audio/visual and online products must contain an Acknowledgment Statement formally recognizing the Board's and Federal Government's financial support.
 The Acknowledgment Statement must include the Board's logo and be prominently presented on all products developed under the grant.